nopivnick/itp.nopivnick.com/_posts/2018-10-30-final-assignment-first-pass.md

 Navigation requires action, and taking action requires choice.
 But choices do not necessarily beget expected outcomes and part of the magic of non-linear narrative is the logic underlying how you got from here to the next place were not always transparent.

 Consequently, non-linear narratives often evoked a kind of anxiety, be it fear of missing out or just plain disorientation.
-It could be those anxieties are a generational thing and no longer of any consequence but I suspect
+It could be those anxieties are a generational thing and no longer of any consequence.

 I came to ITP with an interest in exploring what a tactile interface for non-linear narrative that affords some sense of narrative progression without being explicit might look like.